A Chiropractors main concern is your spine and related nervous system, joints, musculature and fascia and how well these are functioning.

 Research has shown that 80-90% of people will suffer from lower back pain at least once in their lifetime and that it is the second leading reason why people will visit a healthcare professional.
 In fact, lower back pain is second only to the common cold.

 Furthermore, lower back pain is the most common reason for visits to orthopaedic surgeons, neurosurgeons and occupational medical practitioners and the third most common reason for surgery.
 It's no wonder that the chiropractic profession is the third most used healthcare profession.

 When some adjusting techniques are applied, a popping/cracking sound may be heard.
-This is not the bones that are breaking, it is due to the gas and fluid inside the joint shifting around.
-It’s much like opening a can of Coke.
+This is not the bones that are breaking but is due to the gas and fluid inside the joint shifting around.
+It's much like opening a can of Coke.

 This cracking or popping doesn’t always occur and it will depend on the joint that is being adjusted.